Y. Michal Bodemann: German Jewry

 In the early 1980s, Bodemann began his research on the rise of the Jewish Community in Germany after World War II.
-His work, on the German Jewry is dominated by the question: How was it possible that after the Holocaust, and the total destruction of the German-Jewish community, a new Jewish community could develop in Germany?Bodemann has argued that this was only possible because Western Germany at the time actively supported the new establishment of a Jewish community in order to signal to its Western neighbors, during the Cold War its break with the Nazi past.
-This real-political maneuver notwithstanding, the new generations felt genuine regret and attempted to recuperate the German Jewish intellectual and cultural heritage.
-Bodemann also claims, that linking up to the past could only be accomplished by means of the construction of memory.
-In this regard, Bodemann has written extensively on the construction of memory of Kristallnacht and its permutations over the decades after the Shoah.
-In particular, he has argued that the date of 9 November 1938 is incorrect: the pogroms were more profuse and started in full force on 10 November, mostly not at night but during the light of day.
+His work on the German Jewry is dominated by the question: How was it possible that, after the Holocaust and the total destruction of the German-Jewish community, a new Jewish community could develop in Germany?

+Bodemann argued that this was only possible because West Germany at the time actively supported the new establishment of a Jewish community in order to signal to its Western neighbours, during the Cold War, the break with its Nazi past.
+This real-political manoeuvre notwithstanding, the new generations felt genuine regret and attempted to recuperate the German Jewish intellectual and cultural heritage.
+Bodemann also claimed that linking up to the past could only be accomplished by means of the construction of memory.
+In this regard, Bodemann wrote extensively on the construction of memory of Kristallnacht and its permutations over the decades after the Shoah.
+In particular, he argued that the date of 9 November 1938 is incorrect: the pogroms were more profuse and started in full force on 10 November, mostly not at night but during the light of day.

 His book, Gedächtnistheater.
 Die jüdische Gemeinschaft und ihre deutsche Erfindung (Theatre of Memory.
-The Jewish Community and its German Invention, 1996) was listed as one of the top ten non-fiction books by the German book critics that year.
-His book, A Jewish Family in Germany Today, a monograph on an extended Jewish family living in Germany today appeared 2005 with Duke University Press.
+The Jewish Community and its German Invention), was listed as one of the top ten non-fiction books by the German book critics that year (1996).
+His book, A Jewish Family in Germany Today, a monograph about an extended Jewish family living in contemporary Germany, was published in 2005 by Duke University Press.

-Ideological labor
+Ideological labour

-The concept of ideological labor has its seeds in Everett Hughes idea of a moral division of labor, which is a "process by which differing moral functions are distributed among members of society, as individuals and categories of individuals" (Hughes, 1971: 289).
-For Bodemann ideological labor outlines the ways in which ethnic groups perform a specific ideological function within society.
-In his research, he outlines, how the German Jewry functioned in postwar West Germany to re-capture Jewish identity and culture in Germany following the Holocaust.
+The concept of ideological labour has its seeds in Everett Hughes's idea of a moral division of labour which is a "process by which differing moral functions are distributed among members of society, as individuals and categories of individuals" (Hughes, 1971: 289).
+For Bodemann, ideological labour outlines the ways in which ethnic groups perform a specific ideological function within society.
+In his research, he outlined how the German Jewry functioned in postwar West Germany to recapture Jewish identity and culture in Germany following the Holocaust.

-Bodemann accounts for three phases in the relationship between the German Jewry, ethnicity and the state post World War II, which show how ideological labor functioned and continues to function into the present:
+Bodemann accounted for three phases in the relationship between the German Jewry, ethnicity, and the state post World War II, which show how ideological labour functioned and continues to function into the present: